Train Dreams: Plot

 Four years into living in his cabin, Grainier realizes he cannot continue to move out every summer to Washington and every winter to Bonners Ferry.
 By April 1925, he stays and works in town.
-In one job, he loads sacks of cornmeal aboard the Pinkham's wagon.
+In one job, he loads sacks of cornmeal aboard the Pinkhams' wagon.
 After witnessing their grandson Hank collapse and die, Grainier buys their horses and wagon.
 Around this time, Grainier hears rumors about a wolf-girl.

 Grainier is visited by a figure of his wife Gladys, who tells him she died after falling and breaking her back on rocks down by the river.
 Before drowning, she unknotted her bodice to allow Kate to crawl away and escape.

 Thereafter, Grainier lives in his cabin, working one final summer in the Washington woods to pay for winter lodging for his horses.
 He travels on the Great Northern to Spokane, Washington, taking a ride on a plane.
 He meets his childhood friend Eddie Sauer, who returns with him to Meadow Creek.

 Grainier continues to live in his cabin, despite having arthritis and rheumatism.
 When a pack of wolves comes upon his cabin one night, Grainier sees a wolf-girl and is convinced it is Kate.
 She growls and barks at him, but lets him splint her broken leg.
 She sleeps in his cabin but leaps out the window come morning.
 He never sees her again.

 Robert Grainier dies in his sleep in November 1968.
 His body is discovered next spring by a pair of hikers.
 In a memory from 1935, Grainier attends a sideshow to see a "wolf-boy".
 The audience laugh at him but are shocked by his roar.
 The novella concludes, "And suddenly it all went black.
 And that time was gone forever."